chriszosh1/chriszosh1.github.io/_pages/publications.md

 <br>
 <b>Works in Progress:</b><br>

-Generalizing K-Level Beliefs to Models of Learning and Boundedly Rational Response for Simulating Priors and Meta-learning<br>
+The Problem with Empty-Headedness: Generalizing K-Level Beliefs to Simulate Priors in Models of Learning and Boundedly Rational Response

 A Guide and General Method for Estimating Parameters and their Confidence Intervals in Agent-Based Simulations with Stochasticity with Nency Dhameja,